Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 Your code will become cleaner and easier to refactor, at no extra cost.
 Keep in mind though that they have some limitations and unless those get waived in the next Java releases, some workarounds need to be implemented.

-Method references are—in my humble opinion—not a complete feature.
+Method references are —in my humble opinion— not a complete feature.
 There are some improvements that could be added to allow wider use of them.